Cuba

 For decades, Cuba has sent doctors to other countries as good-will ambassadors, as well as to make money.
 Even though the number of these professionals has fallen by over half in the past ten years, there are still roughly 24,000 of them working in over fifty countries– including as many as 1,500 of them working in the Caribbean.

-Now, in his second administration, Donald Trump is picking up right where he left off, but worse.
+Now, in his second administration, Donald Trump picked up right where he left off, but worse.
 Secretary of State Marco Rubio – the son of Cuban migrants who fled the island before Fidel Castro’s revolution seized power – has characterized the work of the Cuban doctors abroad as “forced labor,” and said that any Cuban officials involved in the medical program will have their visas to the United States revoked.
 This time, the policy not only affects the officials but their families as well.
 It also puts pressure on Caricom, a group of twenty-one countries (fifteen member states and six associate members) in the Caribbean.

-This official reasoning makes ZERO sense.
-The Cuban government does, in fact, take a cut of what the medical professionals make from other governments, but their take-home pay is considerably more than it would be back in Cuba.
 Beyond that, Caribbean countries need this medical help desperately. … to the point where some Caribbean leaders have said they would forgo their U.S. visas if it came to that.
 Prime minister of St. Vincent and the Grenadines Ralph Gonsalves is one: “I would prefer to lose my visa than to have sixty poor and working people die.”

 This makes us look like total jerks.